STUDENTJOB BLOG

 How to start your career in SEO

 An entry-level position at a specialist digital marketing agency will put you in good stead.
-So too will working at a web design agency.
-That’s because most web designers now have to think about SEO elements when building new websites.
+So too will work at a web design agency.
+That's because most web designers now have to think about SEO elements when building new websites.

 Working at a specialist agency also means you’ll get to learn from experienced SEOs.